What is hyperlipidemia?

 - Very low-density lipoprotein (or VLDL, which is mostly made up of triglycerides)

 Too much LDL, or “bad” cholesterol, can build up in the arteries (the blood vessels that carry blood throughout the body) and, over time, cause heart disease or stroke.
 On the other hand, having high levels of HDL, or “good” cholesterol, protects the heart by helping to remove the build-up of LDL cholesterol from the arteries.
 Low levels of HDL cholesterol and high levels of triglycerides can also increase fat build-up in the arteries and cause heart disease, especially in people who are obese or have diabetes.

 What are the risk factors for hyperlipidemia?

-Being overweight or obese, not getting enough exercise, and eating a diet high in saturated fat and cholesterol and low in fruits, vegetables and fiber can contribute to hyperlipidemia.
+Being overweight or obese, not getting enough exercise, and eating a diet high in saturated fat, carbohydrates, cholesterol and low in fruits, vegetables and fiber can contribute to hyperlipidemia.
 Beyond diet, however, there are other factors that can lead to this condition.

 Hyperlipidemia can run in families as a genetic disorder: